RebeccaML/SSPS/README.md

 To Do:

 -Preload slideshow images
--Add some classes for text-decoration like in original site
+-Add some classes for text decoration like in original site -Fix some minor positioning/sizing issues